v0l0v/terreta/TEXAS_REN_FEST.md

 1. User clicks "Explore" → "Texas Ren Fest" in header
 2. Page loads with adventure theme automatically applied
 3. Map shows festival grounds at 16x zoom
-4. Left sidebar shows all caches within 2km
+4. Left sidebar shows all geocaches (filtered by search/difficulty/terrain if set)
 5. Can filter and search caches
 6. Click any cache to view details

 ### Mobile
 1. User taps hamburger menu → "Texas Ren Fest"
 2. Page loads with adventure theme and festival banner
-3. Default view is map (showing festival grounds)
+3. Default view is map (centered on festival grounds)
 4. Can switch to list view to see all caches
 5. Tap cache card to view details and navigate to location